-Lesson Title: Bisect a given line Theme: Geometry segment Lesson Number: M2-L079 Class: SSS 2 T ime: 40 minutes By the end of the lesson, pupils Preparation ote at the end of this will be able to use a pair of compasses lesson plan. to construct a perpendicular bisection of 2.
-Bring a pair of com • a line. dmade), and a ruler e for drawing lines.
-Ask pupils to bring they already have •
+Lesson Title: Bisect a given line Theme: Geometry segment Lesson Number: M2-L079 Class: SSS 2 Time: 40 minutes Learning Outcome By the end of the lesson, pupils will be able to use a pair of compasses to construct a perpendicular bisection of a line.
+Preparation Read the note at the end of this lesson plan.
+2. Bring a pair of compasses to class (purchased or handmade), and a ruler or any straight edge for drawing lines. they already have them.